-As election ends, NaMo TV vanishes from all DTH platforms
+As Lok Sabha elections end, NaMo TV vanishes from all DTH platforms

 New Delhi, May 20: As the Lok Sabha Elections 2019 came to a close, NaMo TV, which was called a 'propaganda machine' by the Opposition parties has disappeared from all the DTH platforms, raising many eyebrows.